 Which is a thick green paste prepare from leafy vegetables of the region.
 The gravy has a strong presence of Mustard leaves and mustard oil, giving it’s a very peculiar pleasant taste.

 It’s a fish curry cook using the Fresh river trout cook with mustard seeds and oil.
 The dish was delightful to my palate.

 The chicken used to prepare the dish is the Wild chicken ample in the mountains.
 It’s cook with spinach and fresh fenugreek leaves giving it a rich green color and flavor.

 It was quite light, with perfectly cooked lamb.
 The Tari can be perfectly enjoyed with roti, bread, or rice.

 It’s cook from the special Mountain Potato source from the hills.
 Cook perfectly in mustard, thus the name Jhatiya (mustard) Aloo.

 For the desserts, we tasted Jhangore ki kheer:

 Instead of the regular incorporation of rice, they had used Barnyard millet, available locally at the Queens of Hills.

-Over all, JW Café has done an amazing job of bringing us the preserved culture and Garhwali Food.
+Overall, JW Café has done an amazing job of bringing us the preserved culture and Garhwali Food.
 Experience this one of a kind of food festival from 1st March to 12th March, 2017.
-Most of the ingredients, lentils, rice, use are authentic ingredients source from the hills.
+Most of the ingredients, lentils, rice, use are authentic ingredients sources from the hills.
 Garhwali Food is famous for using a very special kind of mustard oil called Jhakia.
-Which is predominantly use in almost all the food items.
+Which is predominantly used in almost all the food items?
 Visit JW Café and take home a fond gourmet memory of Uttarakhand with you!